dotnet/docs-tools/actions/sequester/README.md

 > - GitHub supports up to 10 assignees on an issue.
 The first assignee is transferred to Quest.
 > - Some FTEs are not assigned as users in Quest.
 If a GH issue is assigned to a Microsoft employee who isn't a Quest user, that issue is transferred as "unassigned".

-If the GitHub issue CLOSED, and is linked to a Quest User story, the following occurs:
+If the GitHub issue is CLOSED, and is linked to a Quest User story, the following occurs:

 - The Quest user story state is changed to complete.
-- The description and labels are imported to reflected any discussion.
+- The description and labels are imported to reflect any discussion.

 ## Org project integration